Cachando Chile: Reflections on Chilean Culture

 I truly hope you will respond–in either language–and tell us your reactions, comments, experiences, and stories!

-*Margaret Snook (AKA “La Gringa”) is a North American anthropologist who came to Chile in 1991 for a 6 week pre-research visit and ended up staying forever.
-She lives with her Chilean husband in Santiago, where she writes about wine & food and edits, translates, and photographs just about anything she can get her hands on.
-She is also the Gringa behind the blog Tasting Chile.
+Margaret Snook is a North American anthropologist who came to Chile in 1991 for a 6-week preliminary research visit and ended up staying forever.
+She lives with her Chilean husband in Santiago, where she writes about wine & food and edits, translates, photographs, and blogs about just about anything she can sidle up to.
+She is also the Gringa behind the food & wine blog Tasting Chile.

 ———————————————————————————-